A panda walks into a café. He orders a sandwich, then draws a gun and fires two shots in the air.

 Folding the Origami Panda

 Ordinary origami paper, or kami, is fine for this model.
-It needs two sheets of paper – one for the body and one for the head.
+It needs two sheets of paper – one for the origami panda head and one for the body.
 Two 15cm x 15cm (6in x 6in) sheets of kami will produce a model that stands 11cm (about 4.5in) tall and is 8cm (about 3in) wide.
 As it’s a panda, the paper should be black on one side and white on the other.
 A word of caution though – the quality of origami paper can vary quite a lot.
 With poor quality paper, the colour is painted on and can rub off when the paper is folded.
 This can lead to unsightly white lines along the folds which spoil the look of the final model.
 The darker the colour of the paper, the worse it looks.
 I use paper from Folded Square, which is slightly better quality and doesn’t have this problem.
 (Click here to check the current prices and availability of the paper on Amazon.)